 Black plum (Jamun) vinegar is a popular condiment found in North Indian homes.

 The bitter and sweet taste of this fleshy fruit is simply delightful.
 Mostly, it is used for treating stomach pain and possesses diuretic (causing urination), anti-scorbutic (preventing or curing scurvy), and carminative (flatulence relieving) properties.
 The vinegar made from Black Plum treats enlarged spleen.
 It also cures diarrhoea and problems related to urine retention.
 The polyphenolic compounds present in the black plum are effective against heart diseases, cancer, asthma, diabetes and arthritis.
-The vinegar of black plum is also effective against several digestive disorders such as bowel
+The vinegar of black plum is also

 Search for anything you wish to know in the area of body, mind or spirit on thousands of our pages on all things positive